refenv/cijoe/docs/source/configs/index.rst

 .. literalinclude:: ../../../src/cijoe/core/configs/example_config_default.toml

-By default **cijoe** functionality, then this can also be controlled environment
+As with any **cijoe** configuration option, this can also be controlled via an environment variable:
-variable:

 .. code-block:: bash